dmd-program/dmd-300-master/project-1.md

 Please read through [project categories](/project-categories.md) to learn more about the types of projects possible to produce and their production needs.
 While the media and form of your project is up to you, the following focus word should be used as a jumping off point for your project's concept.

+## Objectives

+**The purpose of this project is to help you:**

+* Gain experience working in a design team, including use of collaboration software and timely communication
+* Practice developing a design process
+* Practice evaluating and reflecting on the effectiveness of a design process
+* Select and test design methods, techniques, and tools to produce digitally designed, critically engaged, and systemically considered creative explorations and outcomes
+* Produce a detailed project document
+* Practice publishing skills by keeping a [team project blog](http://sites.psu.edu/)
+* Strengthen connections with peers for long term networking and support

 ### The conceptual focus word for this project is: “Inclusive”

 > Inclusive Design is a methodology, born out of digital environments, that enables and draws on the full range of human diversity.
 Most importantly, this means including and learning from people with a range of perspectives.